 Information for authors

-AQ – Australian Quarterly welcomes unsolicited submissions of articles on issues where scientific and other perspectives have a bearing on current socially and politically hot issues that are relevant to Australian public affairs and/or have global or regional significance.
+AQ – Australian Quarterly is a non-peer reviewed public affairs journal.
+It welcomes unsolicited submissions of articles on issues where scientific and other perspectives have a bearing on current socially and politically hot issues that are relevant to Australian public affairs and/or have global or regional significance.
 We also solicit articles.
-Our themes for forthcoming editions include:

 Specifications for contributions